A MULTICORE, 2300-YEAR VARVE CHRONOLOGY FROM EKLUTNA LAKE

 By analyzing diatom oxygen isotopes in several lakes in the Kenai lowlands, where the biogenic silica (diatom) content in lake sediments is high enough to complete these analyses, the glacier fluctuations inferred from Eklutna and Skilak lakes will be placed in a broader paleohydrological context.
 Both hydrologically closed (sensitive to P-E) and hydrologically open (sensitive to changes in the source and trajectory of precipitation) lakes will be analyzed in order to get a improve our understanding of multiple aspects of the region’s climate history.
 These records will inform our understanding of how important atmospheric and oceanic phenomena, such as the Aleutian Low atmospheric pressure cell and the Pacific Decadal Oscillation, have behaved over the course of the Holocene.

-FLOOD RECORD FROM POTHOLE LAKE
+A RECORD OF GLACIAL ACTIVITY AND SEDIMENT FLUX FROM POTHOLE LAKE